niyaziulke/GetAndClearData/CodeBook.md

 * Column names of 'complete' are defined.
 The first column contains Subjects, the second column contains Activities and other 66 columns correspond to the extracted features.
 * aggregate function is then used to find the mean of each variable for each activity and each subject.
 * 'tidyTable' is obtained by ordering the result of aggregate function.
-* Finally, the program prints 'tidyTable to tidy_dataset.txt .
+* Finally, the program prints 'tidyTable' to tidy_dataset.txt .